-Not quite … the 14.7% figure is based on ideal conditions, with the engine in a ‘no load’ status.
-A modified engine being driven hard will easily see that drop to around 10.8%, and a race motor could be even lower still, but there does come a point where fuel saturation overcomes running.
+Not quite.
+The 14.7% figure is based on ideal conditions, with the engine in a ‘no load’ status.
+A modified engine being driven hard will easily see that drop to around 10.8%.
+A race motor could be even lower still, but there does come a point where fuel saturation overcomes running.

-You may have taken your car to the shop for some work and seen that they use a gas analyzer, it’s pretty much the same thing, but due to the nature of being needed to swap from vehicle to vehicle, it will be a probe that slides into the exhaust through the muffler.
+You may have taken your car to the shop for some work.
+They use a gas analyzer.
+It’s pretty much the same thing.
+However, due to the nature of being needed to swap from vehicle to vehicle, it will be a probe that slides into the exhaust through the muffler.

-A decent wideband gauge will come with a weld-on boss to fit to the exhaust, as close to the engine as you can, while still measuring all cylinders – so at the point where the manifold collects and all cylinders exhaust.
+A decent wideband gauge will come with a weld-on boss to fit the exhaust, as close to the engine as you can, while still measuring all cylinders.
+So at the point where the manifold collects and all cylinders exhaust.
 If you’re running a Vee engine, you may want to consider fitting one gauge per bank.

-Fitting the boss is relatively easy, especially if you have mechanical know-how (and why wouldn’t you if you’re tweaking your fueling?) - think about the location of the sensor when it’s fitted – you don’t really want it at the lowest point in the system, nor facing straight down where it can get knocked or bashed, you also need to the think about the permanent wiring and the route that takes.
+Fitting the boss is relatively easy, especially if you have mechanical know-how (and why wouldn’t you if you’re tweaking your fueling?)
+Think about the location of the sensor when it’s fitted.
+You don’t really want it at the lowest point in the system, nor facing straight down where it can get knocked or bashed.
+You also need to think about the permanent wiring and the route that takes.

 The Best Wideband Gauges